Clothing is almost as essential as a bike is for bikepacking and the golden rules of bikepacking planning apply to clothing more than anything;

-You need kit that is light, packs small and is as practical and high performing as possible for the size and weight.
-It is these demands that led me to approach GOREwear to use their kit for adventures.
-Their slogan is #alwaysevolve and that’s for a reason.
-Technical kit needs to do that or it becomes left behind, fast.
-So I’ve selected 5 pieces of Gore Kit that are my go to pieces for bikebacking adventures.
+You need clothing that is light, packs small but is as practical and high performing as possible.
+It is these demands that led me to approach GOREwear to use their kit for recent cold weather adventures.
+Their slogan is #alwaysevolve and that’s for a reason – technical clothing needs to do that or it becomes left behind the competition fast.
+So while I have been supported by GOre I am free to review their kit as honestly as I like and I’ve selected 5 pieces of Gore Kit that worked really well and are now my go to items for my riding.

 1. Waterproof jacket – GORE C5 GORE-TEX Active Trail Hooded Jacket

 Simple well cut design, no unnecessary pockets, flaps etc. it’s as small and light as it can be.
-It’s still a jacket that is robust, totally waterproof with a hood, breathable and an essential item in Scotland for bikepacking.
+It’s still a Goretex biking jacket that is robust, totally waterproof with a hood, breathable and an essential item in Scotland or anywhere else where it rains a lot for bikepacking.
 Not the cheapest option but then I wouldn’t expect it to be; buy one if you’ve not yet.

 2. Waterproof Gore-Tex shorts – GORE C5 GORE-TEX Active Trail Shorts

 These also fit into the Scotland bikepacking essential kit category.
 I have lived in them all winter here.
 While they are not branded as such, I see them as pretty good gravel riding kit.
 Not as baggy as MTB shorts and really well cut for serious riding miles.
 The clever cut at the back means no rubbing around the knee as I find with some other waterproof shorts that I’ve used.
-They are light, pretty aero cut and a great option to keep dry and avoiding being in just wet Lycra for those cafe stops.
+They are light, pretty aero cut and a great option to keep dry and avoiding being in awkward wet Lycra for those cafe stops.
 So far I’ve used them this winter 4 or 5 days a week on the bike without them showing much wear.
-There are probably more robust looking MTB specific options out there but these have held up well and I love them because they are light and comfort/breath-ability levels that means I don’t know they are on.
+However there are certinaly heavier more robust looking MTB specific options out there but these have held up well without being coated in mud.
+Mostly I love them because they are light and comfortable with high breath-ability levels that means I don’t sweat loads.
 Click here for more sepcs.

 3. Windproof baggy shorts – C5 GORE WINDSTOPPER Trail Shorts